Introduction

 and call the users’ callback function to send them the

-If either thread should throw an exception in IO
+If either thread should throw an exception in IO the underlying

 connection will be shutdown and the exception re-thrown to the user.